 Every year BU diverts tons of good stuff during Move Out.
 Last spring it was 99.66 tons to be exact.
-Let’s continue that legacy by helping sustainability@BU and Goodwill collect used items.
+Let’s continue that legacy by helping sustainability@BU, Residence Life and Goodwill collect used items.
 Stop by your ResLife office for a collection bag, fill it up with items you no longer need, and deposit it in one of the 14 designated locations on campus or at the Goodwill store on Comm.
-Ave from December 8th – 19th.
+Ave now through December 20.

 1019 Comm.
 Ave.

 Myles Standish Hall

 Or drop off at the Goodwill store: 965 Comm.
 Ave. in the designated BU bin.